Montmorency/HomePage/tb_recursion/library_nex/tb_nex/doc/source/introduction.rst

 of these routines are loaded by the user into a common block which should then contain all the information necessary to define the matrix representation of the Hamiltonian.
-This is then used by the subroutine at the heart of the recursion library ( :f:subroutine:`RECAL` ) to operate  with the  Hamiltonian  and  produce  the recursion coefficients.
+This is then used by the subroutine at the heart of the recursion library ( :f:subr:`RECAL` ) to operate  with the  Hamiltonian  and  produce  the recursion coefficients.